rscottjones/maps/README.md

 - **Finding coordinates:** Search for a location on [Google Maps](https://maps.google.com), right-click the spot, and the latitude/longitude will appear at the top of the context menu.
 Click to copy.
 - **Scroll zoom is disabled** so visitors don't get trapped in the map while scrolling.
 They can still zoom with the `+`/`-` buttons or by pinching on mobile.
 - **Auto-fit:** The map automatically zooms and pans to fit all your pins.
-- **Mixing icons and colors:** Combine different icons and colors to represent categories — `circle-check` in green for visited places, `star` in gold for favorites, `circle-dot` for your wishlist.
+- **Mixing icons and colors:** Combine different icons and colors to represent categories — `circle-star-full` in gold for favorites, `camera` in tomato for photo spots, `circle-dot` for your wishlist.
 Use a legend to explain the key.
+See the included `data/lisbon-guide.yml` for a complete example.
 - **Photo maps:** Set each pin's `url` to an image file.
 The lightbox handles the rest — click a pin name to view the photo, then use arrows, keyboard, or swipe to browse all photos on the map.
 Click the backdrop or press Escape to close.
 On Micro.blog, link to the `-m` (medium) version of an image to keep load times fast.

 ## Theme Compatibility